BrentFarris/TheLastValkyrie/docs/gameboy-breakpoints-and-debug-messages-in-no$gmb.md

 ![NO$GMB debug messages and breakpoints settings window](https://i.imgur.com/3xniIor.png)

-Below is the `MACRO` for the RGBDS assembler for being able to print debug messages to teh NO$GMB Gameboy emulator/debugger.
+Below is the `MACRO` for the RGBDS assembler for being able to print debug messages to teh NO$GMB Game Boy emulator/debugger.
 ```assembly
 IF !DEF(DEBUG_INC)
 DEBUG_INC SET 1